-- Your belly was your Tripe and if someone called you Mr. Double-Tripe it meant you probably should go on a diet.
-Puff Guts was also a name for a fat man.
+- Your belly was your Tripe.
+If someone called you Mr. Double-Tripe it meant you probably should go on a diet.
+Puff Guts also described a fat man.

 - Your Nab was your head, and a Nab-cheat was your hat.
 And if you were Totty-Headed it meant you were hare-brained or giddy.

 - Your chest was your Heaver and a woman’s chest was an Apple Dumpling Shop.
-If she were particularly large-breasted she was a Bushel Bubby, also known as being Mrs. Van-Neck.
+If she had particularly large-breasts, people called her a Bushel Bubby, or Mrs. Van-Neck.